javascriptures/catspotting-frontend/planning/PROPOSAL.md

 - Page to see posts filtered by author, when author name matches username
 - Responsive design using Material UI & media queries
 - Social and JWT auth
+- About page with info about devs, links to githubs, explanation of app, links to cat related resources

 #### Silver